 E, H, K, L, O and P visas

 For other nonimmigrant visa holders, they may have arrived in the U.S. with every intent to return home but circumstances changed.
-A tourist might fall in love with an American and decided to have an impromptu wedding.
+A tourist might fall in love with an American and decide to have an impromptu wedding.
 A visiting parent may have fallen ill and decide that staying in the U.S. under the care of a son or daughter is important.
 There are legitimate reasons for changing one’s intentions during the trip.
 There was no preconceived intent to adjust status, but life introduced new circumstances that changed intentions.

 Immigration officers do have guidelines to make these judgement calls.
 The U.S. Department of State uses a 90-day rule that presumes visa abuse if one of these visa holders attempts to change status within 90 days of entering the United States.
 Therefore, many attorneys advise their clients not to file Form I-485 less than 90 days after arriving in the United States.